stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 Boundary Conditions
 -------------------

 Defines the boundary conditions for the model, the model does no internal checking to see if the BCs supplied create a valid solvable problem.
-It is the user's resposiblity to ensure a valid combination is supplied; two Dirichlet (pressure) conditions or one Dirichlet and one Nuemann (flow rate) condition on the inlet and outlet.
+It is the user's resposiblity to ensure a valid combination is supplied; two Dirichlet (pressure) conditions or one Dirichlet and one Neumann (flow rate) condition on the inlet and outlet.

  * :code:`INLET-PRESS:` value unit ;The pressure value to use at the inlet
  * :code:`INLET-RATE:`  value unit ;The flow rate to apply at the inlet